A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Introduction

 This paper introduces a novel hybrid framework that integrates generative AI with reinforcement learning to optimize reinsurance strategies dynamically and adaptively.
 By leveraging VAEs to model claim distributions and generate synthetic scenarios, the framework overcomes challenges associated with data scarcity and variability.
-The PPO algorithm, on the other hand, dynamically adjusts reinsurance parameters—such as retention rates and layer boundaries—based on evolving claim distributions, market conditions, and regulatory constraints.
+The PPO algorithm, on the other hand, dynamically adjusts reinsurance parameters---such as retention rates and layer boundaries---based on evolving claim distributions, market conditions, and regulatory constraints.
 This synergy enables the framework to evaluate and optimize complex reinsurance strategies in real time, addressing high-dimensional uncertainties and ensuring financial stability \cite{Albrecher_et_al2017, Cheng_et_al2020}.

-The proposed hybrid framework is validated through comprehensive simulations, including stress-testing scenarios such as high-frequency claims, catastrophic tail events, and pandemic-induced impacts.
-These evaluations demonstrate the framework's robustness, scalability, and adaptability, significantly outperforming traditional optimization methods such as Dynamic Programming, Monte Carlo simulations, and Multi-Objective Optimization.
-Furthermore, sensitivity analyses and scalability tests highlight the framework’s resilience under diverse claim environments and varying portfolio sizes.
+The framework is empirically evaluated on three representative claim distributions---lognormal, Pareto, and a lognormal---Pareto mixture---selected for their relevance to insurance modeling and their contrasting tail behaviors \cite{Embrechts_et_al2014}.
+Results demonstrate improved robustness in the upper tail and closer alignment with solvency requirements compared to classical optimization approaches.

-Key contributions of this work include: \begin{enumerate} \item \textbf{A hybrid framework for reinsurance optimization:} The integration of generative AI models (VAEs) and reinforcement learning (PPO) to address multi-dimensional, stochastic optimization challenges in reinsurance. \item \textbf{Dynamic parameterization of reinsurance strategies:} Incorporation of adaptive retention rates and layer boundaries to ensure flexibility in risk-sharing mechanisms under evolving market conditions. \item \textbf{Comprehensive validation and benchmarking:} Empirical evaluation against established optimization techniques, demonstrating superior performance in scalability, computational efficiency, and robustness. \end{enumerate}
+Key contributions of this work include: \begin{enumerate} \item \textbf{A hybrid framework for reinsurance optimization:} The integration of generative AI models (VAEs) and reinforcement learning (PPO) to address multi-dimensional, stochastic optimization challenges in reinsurance. \item \textbf{Dynamic parameterization of reinsurance strategies:} Incorporation of adaptive retention rates and layer boundaries to ensure flexibility in risk-sharing mechanisms under evolving market conditions. \item \textbf{Comprehensive validation across distributions:} Empirical evaluation using lognormal, Pareto, and mixture distributions, demonstrating improved tail robustness and solvency alignment relative to established baselines. \end{enumerate}